-- Configure the network settings of the IP cameras to match the LAN settings (see paragraph 5.5). - Allow external connections.
+- Configure the network settings of the IP cameras to match the LAN settings (see paragraph 5.5 for wired connection or paragraph 6.3 for wireless connection). - Allow external connections.
 This can be done by configuring the "Virtual server", which allows directing any data that reach a predefined WAN port from the Internet so that the data are forwarded to the camera's IP address on the local network.
 Most modern routers have the "Virtual server" option.